By: Abigail Calandra| Writer

 October 10, 2018

-A democracy is a government run by the people, but does the electoral college give the United States this democracy we are known for?
+A democracy is a government run by the people, but does the electoral college really represent all citizens of the United States?

 The population of California is around 37,254,503 while the population in Wyoming is around 563,767; Wyoming receives 3 votes and California receives 55 votes.
 One electoral vote in Wyoming counts for 187,923 people while one electoral vote in California counts for 677,355 people; that means a vote in Wyoming counts for 3.6 times as much influence.

-However if the majority of people do not take the time to be educated, senior Bryce Hall said, “We still need [the electoral college] to maintain our lives as we know them, but some methods must change because a methodology from the 1700’s… should not govern a 21st century society.”
-Yet, less than half of the states do not take action over faithless electors giving people the opportunity to continue going against the will of the people.
+“We still need [the electoral college] to maintain our lives as we know them, but some methods must change because a methodology from the 1700s… should not govern a 21st century society,” senior Bryce Hall said.